Simple Linux Tips and Tricks

 sudo apt install poppler-utils

-How to remove password from pdf file
+Remove password from protected pdf file

 - Install